 - Association of Professional Independent Chimney Sweeps (APICS)

 Engine exhaust fumes

 To protect you from carbon monoxide poisoning caused by exhaust fumes:

-- don't leave petrol-fuelled lawnmowers or cars running in the garage
+- do not leave petrol-fuelled lawnmowers or cars running in the garage

 - make sure your car's exhaust is checked every year for leaks

-- make sure your exhaust isn't blocked before turning the engine on – for example, after heavy snowfall
+- make sure your exhaust is not blocked before turning the engine on (for example, after heavy snowfall)

 Carbon monoxide alarms

 Install a carbon monoxide alarm in your home to alert you if there's a carbon monoxide leak.